Author: James Cheef Wright

 It is not always about a prayer posture, it is also about presence.
 Prayer can be done anywhere, at any time, in any circumstance.

 In 1 Thessalonians 5:16-17 Paul tells us to “Rejoice always, Pray without ceasing.”
 Prayer walks in the morning sun are a beautiful way to converse with God.
-Pray while commuting, Pray whenever you feel the need — because prayer is the foundation of worship.
+Pray while commuting, pray whenever you feel the need — because prayer is the foundation of worship.

 2. We engage God with our mind by meditating on His Word.